-Get to Know Explore Widgets: Topic Analysis
+Getting to Know Explore Widgets: Topic Analysis

 Topic Analysis is an exploratory research tool designed to help you understand the underlying meaning of the topics within your results.

-Written by Whitney W.
+Written by Cheyenne V.

-Topic Analysis allows you to go beyond the volume of results, or where conversations are taking place, and drill further into what the general topics and tenor are related to results.
-This provides you the ability to find deeper context to the results you see, and better understand how the results are being talked about within separate topics.
+Topic Analysis allows you to go beyond the volume of results or where conversations are taking place and drill further into what the general topics and tenor are related to results.

 Topic Analysis is a complementary tool to be used with the Overview and Analytics tabs in Explore.

-Let's breakdown each widget with Topic Analysis below:
+Let's break down each widget with Topic Analysis below:

 Topic Breakdown